aedart/laravel-helpers/README.md

 }
 ```

-Now, you component is able to set and get an instance of Laravel's `\Illuminate\Contracts\Config\Repository`.
+Now, your component is able to set and get an instance, of Laravel's `\Illuminate\Contracts\Config\Repository`.
 This means that, if you have a custom implementation of such a repository, then
 you can specify it on the component;

 ```